 Leaning against the guardrail, memories stirred in me, resurrecting the thrill that used to sweep from my scalp to my toes when crossing Puget Sound during the years I spent in Washington.
 My life has been a series of journeys.
 As one ends, another begins.
 This particular journey would be a short one; I’d come to Martha’s Vineyard Institute of Creative Writing hoping to find a writing sanctuary, a place that gave birth to stories and buried alive the THOU SHALT NOT rules of literature.

-It was an award for Samuel’s Wife, an unpublished short story, that led me to the conference.
-Because I didn’t have enough time to write another story, I reached for Samuel’s Wife.
+It was an award for an unpublished short story, that led me to the conference.
+Because I didn’t have enough time to write another story, I reached for an old one.
 In order to meet the 3,000-word limit in the MVICW fiction writing competition, I’d need to slice more than 1,000 words from the story.

 As the deadline approached, I snipped here, snipped there, threaded the remaining words, and read the changed text aloud, repeating the process again and again.
 Needing every permissible syllable to give my story a heartbeat in a cropped format, I submitted exactly 3,000 words, expecting to hear not a peep from MVICW.
 I’d add the inevitable loss to my collection of rejections.

 In April, while spending some time with my sister in Illinois, I received an email from Alexander Weinstein, founder of MVICW and author of Children of the New World.
-He had written to tell me that Robert James Russell, co-founder of the literary journal Midwestern Gothic, author of numerous books, had chosen Samuel’s Wife for 2nd place and a partial scholarship to 2017 MVICW.
+He had written to tell me that Robert James Russell, co-founder of the literary journal Midwestern Gothic, author of numerous books, had chosen my short story for 2nd place and a partial scholarship to 2017 MVICW.
 With the arrival of Alexander’s email, my plans for July changed in an instant.

 Monday morning, the first official day of the conference, I entered a meeting room not far from a harbor filled with boats.
 Hoping no one would uncover my invisibility until I felt comfortable, I fiddled with a crow feather and a couple of rocks I’d dug out of the island dirt.